green-nisaba/js-milestone-project/README.md

 Quiz functionality was tested on next browsers: Opera, Chrome, Microsoft Edge.
 All features work as expected.
 All media are displaying noramlly.
 Links function.
 Results can be saved and shown.

+* HTML
+Html Checker found no errors or warnings to show for all three HTML pages (index.html, finish.html, finalResults.html).

+* CSS
+W3C CSS Validator found no errors.

+* JS

 ## Bugs

+Fixed bugs

+* Despite using splice method, answered questuins were still showing up in the quiz.
+It happened because I accidently used square brackets instead of parentheses.
+After rewriting this piece of code everything started working as expected.

+* Links weren't working and images were broken after deployment.
+The issue was fixed by switching to relative paths in code.

+* Score in quiz started updating from second question and didn't match final result.
+The issue was fixed by changing the order of declared virables.

 # Deployment